patelambrish/topekacb/README.md

 2. Download and install node.js

-3. Open a command window, navigate to TopekaCB and run node server.js.
-Run the package load command:
+3. Open a command window, navigate to TopekaCB and Run the package load command:

     npm install